bkader/Skada-WoTLK/README.md

-enemy:GetDamageOnTarget(name) -- returns the amount of damage the enemy did to the given player. enemy:GetHPS() -- returns the amount healing per second the enemy did. enemy:GetHealTargets() -- returns the list of targets the enemy healed.
+enemy:GetDamageOnTarget(name) -- returns the amount of damage the enemy did to the given player. enemy:GetHPS() -- returns the amount healing per second the enemy did. enemy:GetHealTargets() -- returns the list of targets the enemy healed. enemy:GetHealOnTarget() -- returns the amount of heal on the give target.
 ```

 #### Extending the API